Cooling and entangling ultracold atoms in optical lattices

 The entropy of Mott insulator states can be deduced from the parity measurements.
 The von Neumann entropy of a quantum system with the density matrix $\rho$ is $\mathcal{S} \equiv - \text{Tr}\{ \rho \log \rho \}$.
 In a Mott insulator with $\bar{n} =2$, the lowest-lying excitations are states with filling $n=3$ (particle) and $n=1$ (hole).
 We can estimate its entropy using the ``particle-hole approximation'' by neglecting the higher-energy excitations \cite{Gerbier:2007,Ho:2007}.
-In the sample without applying the cooling sequence, the temperature of the cloud is mainly controlled by extending the superlattice ramping time.
-The entropy rises as the duration gets longer (Fig. \ref{Method:heating}).
-This is mainly due to the intrinsic heating of the lattice laser arising from the incoherent light scattering \cite{Pichler:2010}.
-We fit the data with a linear curve and find the heating rate to be $0.42(3)\ k_\text{B} /s$ per particle.
+For the sample without applying the cooling sequence, the temperature of the cloud is mainly controlled by extending the superlattice ramping time.
+As shown in Fig. \ref{Method:heating}, the entropy rises as the duration of lattice loading getting longer.
+The major heating mechanism is incoherence light scatting imposed on these atoms.
+We estimate the heating rate by fitting the data with a linear curve, which results in $0.42(3)\ k_\text{B} /s$ per particle.